 Crossfade LAB is an event series that presents thought-provoking conversations and art experiences highlighting internationally known Latinx and Latin American artists from Arizona, the United States and the Americas.
 It takes its name from a DJing technique of crossing and merging two music tracks into one new “mixed” track.
 Crossfade LAB presents the works of artists who crossfade –that is, who work at the intersection of multiple identities, cultures, politics, languages and art forms– and whose artistic practice is in dialogue with Arizona and the social issues of our times.

-Crossfade LAB is curated by Julio César Morales (Curator, ASU Art Museum) and cultural writer and 2016 MacArthur Fellow Josh Kun, and presented by CALA Alliance in collaboration with ASU Art Museum and Crescent Ballroom.
+Crossfade LAB is curated by Julio César Morales (Curator, ASU Art Museum), cultural writer and MacArthur Fellow Josh Kun, and Casandra Hernández.
+It is presented by CALA Alliance in collaboration with ASU Art Museum and Crescent Ballroom.
 This program is generously supported by the Diane & Bruce Halle Foundation.

 Josh Kun is an author, academic, curator, music critic and 2016 MacArthur Fellow.
 He is Professor of Communication in the Annenberg School for Communication and Journalism, where his research focuses on the arts and politics of cultural connection, with an emphasis on popular music, the cultures of globalization, the US-Mexico border, Los Angeles and Jewish-American musical history.
 As a critic and journalist, Kun has contributed to The New York Times, The Los Angeles Times, The American Prospect, Los Angeles Magazine, LA Weekly, and other publications.